-1. The Way Home will build relationships with Churches and strengthen the Church’s Biblical World View by teaching Pastors through leadership training course and Farming God’s Way training and implementation.
+The Way Home will build relationships with Churches and strengthen the Church’s Biblical World View by teaching Pastors through the leadership training course and Farming God’s Way training and implementation.

-The Outcome: To affect changed church and community behaviour, stemming from the deep rooted spiritual needs of Ugandan’s, by deepening pastors’ knowledge of the Biblical World View, including God’s heart for family, plans for men and women before and during marriage, and sustainability through Farming God’s Way, all to prevent increase in the vulnerable orphan population.
+The Outcome: To affect changed church and community behavior, stemming from the deep-rooted spiritual needs of Ugandan’s, by deepening pastors’ knowledge of the Biblical World View, including God’s heart for family, plans for men and women before and during the marriage, and sustainability through Farming God’s Way, all to prevent an increase in the vulnerable orphan population.

 The Outcome: To strengthen existing kinship care families through assisting and empowering widowed grandmothers raising their orphaned grandchildren.

-Psalm 68:5-6a: A father to the fatherless, a defender of widows, is God in His holy dwelling, God sets the lonely in families
+A father to the fatherless, a defender of widows, is God in His holy dwelling, God sets the lonely in families.
+Psalm 68:5–6a

-James 1:27: Religion that God our Father accepts as true and faultless is this: to look after orphans and widows in their distress and to keep ones self from being polluted by the world.
+Religion that God our Father accepts as true and faultless is this: to look after orphans and widows in their distress and to keep one’s self from being polluted by the world.
+James 1:27

 Suppose a brother or sister is without clothes and daily food.
 If you say to him, “Go, I wish you well.
 Keep warm and well fed,” but does nothing for his physical needs, what good is it?
 James 2:15–16